GoogleChrome/web.dev/src/site/content/en/payments/handling-optional-payment-information/index.md

 ## Inform the merchant of a shipping address change {: #shipping-address-changes }

-Payment apps can provide the customer's shipping address to the merchant as part of the result of a payment transaction.
+Payment apps can provide a customer's shipping address to the merchant as part of a payment transaction.

 This is useful for merchants because they can delegate the address collection to payment apps.
 And, because the address data will be provided in [the standard data format](https://w3c.github.io/payment-request/#dom-addressinit), the merchant can expect to receive shipping addresses in consistent structure.

-This is beneficial for customers as well because once they register their address information to their favorite payment app, they can reuse it in different shops.
+Additionally, customers can register their address information with their preferred payment app and reuse it for different merchants.

 <figure class="w-figure" style="width:300px; margin:auto;">
   {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/0ytdyaEC7tkPkBTv5rIu.png", alt="Shipping address picker UI", width="800", height="1600", class="w-screenshot" %}